stefan-hoeck/idris2-tui/DESIGN.md

 knows how to paint itself into a terminal `Context`, in one of a fixed number of `State`s, and within a given `Rect`.

-That views stay within bounds is `*not*` enforced by this library, as there's no mechanism for it (see above).
-I may try to enforce this later, if I can think of the right mechanism with which to do so.
-For now, `View` implementations should try their best to voluntarily stay in bounds.
+That views stay within bounds is `*not*` enforced by this library.

-A view can be drawn in an arbitrary window.
-A view should do its best to scale, responsively, into this window.
-If a library View implementation fails to scale responsibly, please open an issue.
-Likewise, if you can justify a good *exception* to this rule, please open an issue.
+`View` implementations should make a best effort to scale themselves to fit the given window.
+Sometimes this isn't possible, or isn't desired, and so you retain the freedom to color outside the lines.
+Remember, drawing order matters.
+Use this to your advanage.

 ## Layout ##

-The `Layout` module provides a family of functions for automatically aranging `View`s on screen.
+The `Layout` module provides a family of functions for aranging `View`s on screen.
 These rely on `View`s correctly reporting their `size`, so be sure and test your `View` implementations against these functions.

 ## Components ##